Randomly trapped random walks: Statement of results

-We conclude the introduction with a description of the organization of the paper.
-In Section~\ref{s:examples} we will define two examples of RTRW's for which we will prove convergence results.
-First we will define the transparent traps model and we will state the theorem which describes its phase diagram (see Theorem~\ref{t:phasediagramtransparenttraps}).
+We conclude the \hyperref[sec1]{Introduction} with a description of the organization of the paper.
+In Section~\ref{s:examples}, we will define two examples of RTRWs for which we will prove convergence results.
+First, we will define the transparent traps model and we will state the theorem which describes its phase diagram (see Theorem~\ref{t:phasediagramtransparenttraps}).
 Then we will define the comb model and we will present Theorem~\ref{t:phasediagramcombmodel} which deals with its possible scaling limits.

-Sections~\ref{s:delayed} and~\ref{s:rtrwrtbm} contain the main definitions which will be used through the paper.
-In Section~\ref{s:delayed} we give the precise definitions of Trapped Random Walks and Trapped Brownian motions.
-In Section~\ref{s:rtrwrtbm} we give the definitions and examples of Randomly Trapped Random Walks and Randomly Trapped Brownian Motions.
-In Section~\ref{s:convergence} we prove a general result from which one can deduce convergence of trapped processes from the convergence of their respective \textit{trap measures}.
+Sections~\ref{s:delayed} and \ref{s:rtrwrtbm} contain the main definitions which will be used through the paper.
+In Section~\ref{s:delayed}, we give the precise definitions of trapped random walks and trapped Brownian motions.
+In Section~\ref{s:rtrwrtbm}, we give the definitions and examples of randomly trapped random walks and randomly trapped Brownian motions.
+In Section~\ref{s:convergence}, we prove a general result from which one can deduce convergence of trapped processes from the convergence of their respective \textit{trap measures}.

-The bulk of the paper is Section~\ref{s:limits} where we deal with limits of RTRW's.
-In Subsection~\ref{ss:classification} we prove the classification of the all possible limits of RTRW's with i.i.d.~trapping landscape stated in Theorem \ref{t:scalinglimitclassification}.
-In Subsection~\ref{ss:BMconvergence} we prove Theorem \ref{t:BMconvergence} which deals with the convergence to the Brownian Motion.
-The convergence to the FK process stated in Theorem \ref{t:FKconv} will be proved in Subsection~\ref{ss:FKconvergence}.
-In Subsection~\ref{ss:GFINconvergence} we will prove the convergence to the SSBM stated in Theorem~\ref{t:RSBMconv}.
-In Subsection~\ref{ss:FINconvergence} we prove Theorem~\ref{t:FINconv} which states the convergence to the FIN diffusion.
+The bulk of the paper is Section~\ref{s:limits} where we deal with limits of RTRWs.
+In Section~\ref{ss:classification}, we prove the classification of the all possible limits of RTRWs with i.i.d. trapping landscape stated in Theorem~\ref{t:scalinglimitclassification}.
+In Section~\ref{ss:BMconvergence}, we prove Theorem~\ref{t:BMconvergence} which deals with the convergence to the Brownian motion.
+The convergence to the FK process stated in Theorem~\ref{t:FKconv} will be proved in Section~\ref{ss:FKconvergence}.
+In Section~\ref{ss:GFINconvergence}, we will prove the convergence to the SSBM stated in Theorem~\ref{t:RSBMconv}.
+In Section~\ref{ss:FINconvergence}, we prove Theorem~\ref{t:FINconv} which states the convergence to the FIN diffusion.